-Experience a unique and tasty Toronto tour that delves into "Hogtown" history and all things pig-related.
-On the When Pigs Fry Toronto Walking Tour, you’ll sample bacon, pork, and sausage, find out about ethical pig farming at a local butcher, and learn about the role of the pig in pop culture, or is that pork culture?
+Experience a unique and tasty, private Toronto tour that delves into "Hogtown" history!
+Sample bacon, sausage, pork, learn out about ethical farming from a local butcher, and discover the role of the pig in pop culture … or is that pork culture?

-Experience porky bliss when savouring delicious bacon, sausage, and porkincluding a peameal bacon sandwich, Toronto’s signature sandwich.
+- Experience porky bliss savouring delicious bacon, sausage, and porkincluding a peameal bacon sandwich, Toronto’s signature sandwich.

-- Bacon, sausage and pork to try at three different restaurants
+- Bacon, sausage and pork at three different restaurants.

 Need to know: